WARNING: This guide is being updated to version 25.10.1 (Goldeye) and is still a work in progress... please be patient! :)

 - Click on the "Edit" button of your network interface to access the interface settings.

-- Delete your TrueNAS IP address from the "Aliases" section.
+- Delete your TrueNAS IP address from the "Static IP Addresses" section.

 - Click "Save". # Don't click on the 'Test Changes' button